allegroai/clearml-docs/docs/integrations/matplotlib.md

 :::

 [Matplotlib](https://matplotlib.org/) is a Python library for data visualization.
-ClearML automatically captures plots and images created using `matplotlib`.
+ClearML automatically captures plots and images created with `matplotlib`.

 All you have to do is add two lines of code to your script: